dpobel/damien.pobel.fr/src/post/some-thougths-about-the-admin-interface-refresh-of-ez-publish.md

-the template of a time attribute a button to fill inputs field with the current time, the keyword datatype an *autocomplete* input (like with the [ezkeywords_autocomplete](http://projects.ez.no/ezkeyword_autocomplete) extension),...
-Beside an advanced edit interface for each attribute, the data entered in the edit form should also be checked with JavaScript (required or not, valid syntax, ...).
+the template of a time attribute a button to fill inputs field with the current time, the keyword datatype an *autocomplete* input (like with the [ezkeywords_autocomplete](http://projects.ez.no/ezkeyword_autocomplete) extension),… Beside an advanced edit interface for each attribute, the data entered in the edit form should also be checked with JavaScript (required or not, valid syntax, …).
 In case of errors, fields that do not validate should be highlighted with a message until a new valid value is entered.
 Obviously, if JavaScript is disabled, a server side check should do the same thing.
 On this topic, there's also [a very old feature request in the issue tracker about the